Thought Provoking

 Each sector will find its own equilibrium between supply, demand, and elasticity, making precise predictions difficult without a nuanced, sector-specific analysis for which, today, we have insufficient data.
 In the fullness of time, the new AI economy will find an equilibrium once demand hits the asymptote of total consumption and time in each sector.
 This applies across all verticals.
 Keep in mind our humanness may prefer “human centered or human made work product” over technically superior AI produced work.
 We already often prefer “hand made”.

 Productivity will favor increasing average incomes but job displacement will do the reverse even as the goods and services produced increases dramatically.
-Will income disparity increase on average?
+Net - net, will income disparity increase?
 Much of this will depend upon the policy approach of our elected officials and their willingness to tackle the severe redistribution problem pure capitalism may create.
 Universal basic income may be the best equalizer.
+It should be our goal to ensure that median income rises along with average income.

 C. Deflation and the need for new economic measures